Ask a doctor about a prescription for MIRTAZAPINE CINFA 15 mg FILM-COATED TABLETS

 Package Leaflet: Information for the Patient

-mirtazapina cinfa 15 mg film-coated tablets EFG
+mirtazapine cinfa 15 mg film-coated tablets EFG

-Read this leaflet carefully before you start to take this medicine because it contains important information for you.
+Read the entire package leaflet carefully before you start taking this medicine, as it contains important information for you.

-For more information, see section 3 "When you can expect to feel better".
+For more information, see section 3 "When can you expect to feel better".

 Warnings and precautions